gmonika-blip/my-aws-restart-journey/Labs/Security/Working with AWS CloudTrail/CloudTrail.md

 `I noticed how each standard child element that existed in a CloudTrail log record in JSON format had a corresponding column name in this database.
 The useridentity database column was a struct type, because it contained more than a single name-value pair.
 Similarly, the resources database column was an array.`

+**Step 2:** Set up query results location and then executed a simple query to get an idea of the data that is available in the logs.

+-On the menu bar at the upper right of the page, chose `Settings` followed by `Manage`.

+-Set Location of query result to `s3://monitoring2345/results/`

+-Chose Save.

+Select the Editor table and paste the following SQL query into the Query 1 panel.
+Replace #### with the numbers in your actual table, and choose Run.

+SELECT *
+FROM cloudtrail_logs_monitoring####
+LIMIT 5
+This query returns five rows of data.
+Look at the result set (scroll to the right in the Results panel to see additional column data).

 **Challenge:** Identify the hacker